syncfusion-content/ej2-react-docs/ej2-react/document-editor/server-deployment/how-to-publish-documenteditor-web-api-application-in-azure-app-service-from-visual-studio.md

 ---
 layout: post
 title: How to publish documenteditor web api application in azure app service from visual studio in React Document editor component | Syncfusion
-description: Learn here all about How to publish documenteditor web api application in azure app service from visual studio in Syncfusion React Document editor component of Syncfusion Essential JS 2 and more.
+description: Learn here all about how to publish documenteditor web API application in azure app service from Syncfusion React Document Editor and much more.
 control: How to publish documenteditor web api application in azure app service from visual studio
 platform: ej2-react
 documentation: ug